|

 |||

-Palletizing in Sea freight | Chargeable (Gross) Volume | Guidelines | Sipping barrels | Shipping in Crates
+Palletizing in Sea freight | Chargeable (Gross) Volume | Guidelines | Shipping barrels | Shipping Crates

 If you ship freight in boxes, bins, or smaller cases, your items will most likely be palletized regardless of transportation mode.
 Palletizing is mandatory in cargo transportation.
-Shippers can either palletize their loads themselves or request a freight terminal to palletize everything at the time of delivery for a fee if such a service is available.
+Shippers can either palletize their loads themselves or request that a terminal palletize everything at the time of delivery for a fee if such a service is available.

 DISADVANTAGE: Shipping goods overseas in multiple boxes separately is unreliable.